Jelena Trivić: Political positions

 Trivić is a critic of Milorad Dodik and his ruling Alliance of Independent Social Democrats (SNSD), claiming that Dodik is an "agent of Croatian interests", that he "cannot be trusted" and that "corruption, crime, economic disaster and the SNSD will destroy Republika Srpska."

 Trivić has espoused anti-Croat sentiment on several occasions.
 She has also complained about the usage of the Croatian-language term in an official document of the National Assembly of Republika Srpska, calling it "disgraceful".
 She also claimed that the leading Croat party in Bosnia and Herzegovina, the Croatian Democratic Union, aims for the abolishment of Republika Srpska and stated that she doesn't "care about the interests of Croats."

-Trivić has claimed that the Chetniks did not committ any mass war crimes during World War II.
+Trivić has claimed that the Chetniks did not commit any mass war crimes during World War II.
 In July 2021, regarding the Srebrenica genocide, Trivić stated that the "crime that happened in Srebrenica is not genocide, these are facts" and that "Serbs are not people who kneel before the occupier."